djintalkalan/dj-tz-lookup/README.md

 Sources
 -------
 Timezone data is sourced from Evan Siroky's [timezone-boundary-builder][tbb].
-The database was last updated on 6 Jan 2019.
+The database was last updated on 1 Nov 2022.

 To regenerate the library's database yourself, you will need to install GDAL: